bnb-chain/bnb-chain.github.io/docs/bnb_greenfield/guide/getting-started/wallet-configuration.md

 * [MetaMask](https://metamask.io/)
 * [Ledger](https://www.ledger.com/)

-We assume you have installed Trust Wallet to MetaMask and have an account, if not, please refer to the download link of [Trust Wallet](https://chrome.google.com/webstore/detail/trust-wallet/egjidjbpglichdcondbcbdnbeeppgdph) and [MetaMask](https://metamask.io/download/) to install it.
+We assume you have installed Trust Wallet or MetaMask and have an account, if not, please refer to the download link of [Trust Wallet](https://chrome.google.com/webstore/detail/trust-wallet/egjidjbpglichdcondbcbdnbeeppgdph) and [MetaMask](https://metamask.io/download/) to install it.

-## Add Greenfield Mainnet
+## Add Greenfield Network
 1. Visit [BNBChain List](https://www.bnbchainlist.org/).

 2. Click **Connect Wallet**.